tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 `(255 + 0 + 0) ÷ 3 = 85`

-Therefore the greyscale equivalent of `rgb(255,0,0)` is `rgb(85,85,85)`, as displayed using the pair of swatches below:
+Therefore, the greyscale equivalent of `rgb(255,0,0)` is `rgb(85,85,85)`, as presented using the pair of swatches below:

 <div style="background-color:rgb(255,0,0); float:left; width:80px; height:2em"></div>
 <div style="background-color:rgb(85,85,85); float:left; width:80px; height:2em"></div>
 <div style="clear:both; height:1.5em"></div>

-However, it's difficult to gauge how 'correct' this is -- but a spectrum of colours should help contextualise the result.
-To accomplish this, I wrote some JavaScript that converts raster images (GIF, JPG, and PNG files) to an array of `div` elements, each with a background-colour corresponding to its source pixel.
-Pixel art is well-suited to the task at hand, and to see this script in action, let's begin with this image of [Nyan Cat](https://en.wikipedia.org/wiki/Nyan_Cat):
+However, it's difficult to gauge how 'correct' this conversion is -- but a spectrum of colours should help contextualise the result.
+To accomplish this, I wrote some JavaScript that converts raster images (GIF, JPG, and PNG files) into an array of `div` elements, each with a background-colour corresponding to its source pixel.
+Pixel art is well-suited to the task at hand -- allowing for more discernible areas of colour -- so to see this script in action, let's begin with this image of [Nyan Cat](https://en.wikipedia.org/wiki/Nyan_Cat):

 ![nyan cat original]({{ site.url }}/img/ccctg-nyancat-original.png)

 Firstly, the image is a bit small.
 However, the script accepts a parameter for scaling, and in this case I've used a factor of 3.
-Next, the pixels were rendered as div elements and the background colours converted to greyscale.
 The averaged conversion has then been placed alongside the original colours to provide a comparison:

 <figure>
   <img src='{{ site.url }}/img/ccctg-nyancat-colour-to-averaged.png'>
   <figcaption>Greyscale conversion using the averaged formula.</figcaption>
 </figure>

 The result is satisfactory, although there is room for improvement -- most notably, the <span style="color:#63F">purple</span> and <span style="color:#09F">blue</span> bands of the rainbow appear in the same shade of grey.
 This is, in some cases, unavoidable.
-After all, each RGB channel has 256 (0-255) levels, and as there are three, that's 256 × 256 × 256 = 16,777,216 possible colours to be converted to just 256 possible greys.
+After all, each RGB channel has 256 (0-255) levels, and as there are three, that's 16,777,216 (256 × 256 × 256) possible colours to be converted to just 256 possible greys.
 As a case in point, here's the math behind how the purple and blue land up the same:

 * The <span style="color:#63F">purple</span> RGB value is `rgb(102,51,255)`, so
   `(102 + 51 + 255) ÷ 3 = 136`